The Capitol fence meant D.C. couldn’t enact laws. Vice President Harris’s office stepped in.

 “We’ve been trying to figure out for the last 10 days how we can deliver legislation, because we cannot get through the fence, literally.”

-By the time Mendelson revealed the dilemma to reporters, his staff had come up with an unconventional resolution.
+By the time Mendelson revealed the dilemma to reporters, his staff had come up with an unconventional solution.

 On Friday, a council employee rendezvoused at a local hotel — Mendelson said he believes it was the Kimpton George, which is four blocks north of the Capitol and outside the fencing — with an aide to Harris, who serves as president of the Senate.
 The Senate copies of the bills were transmitted that way.
-On Monday, a staffer from Speaker of the House Nancy Pelosi’s office came to the Wilson Building, the District’s version of city hall, to pick up the boxes of bills destined for the House.
+On Monday, a staffer from the office of House Speaker Nancy Pelosi (D-Calif.) came to the Wilson Building, the District’s version of city hall, to pick up the boxes of bills destined for the House.

-With the bills thus delivered to both the Senate and the House, the congressional review period can now begin.
+With the bills thus delivered to both the Senate and the House, the congressional review period could begin.

-The council will still need to vote Tuesday if it wants to extend bills that will otherwise expire during the congressional review period, including one that created a police reform commission and one instituting rules for the “streateries” that allow restaurants to use street and sidewalk space during the pandemic.
+The council will still need to vote Tuesday if it wants to extend bills that will otherwise expire during the congressional review period, including one that created a police reform commission and one instituting rules for “streateries” that allow restaurants to use street and sidewalk space during the pandemic.

-Congress almost never takes action to block D.C.’s local legislation, but retains the power to do so.
+Congress almost never takes action to block D.C.’s local legislation, but it retains the power to do so.

 Mendelson said his staff will have to keep planning hotel handoffs until the fences come down or they work out another solution.